 Progress: The Nebraska Department of Energy's data indicates that approximately 55 percent of all irrigation pumps are powered by electricity, and 45 percent are powered by fossil fuels.
 Nebraska Public Power District, one of the Nebraska Platte/Republican CREP partners, provided information from a 2001 Report - "Estimated Irrigation Costs" by Roger Selley, University of Nebraska at Lincoln.
 Using assumptions based upon that report, the following method has been employed each year to estimate the energy savings from the CREP program in Nebraska.
 The representative distribution system is a 135 acre center pivot pumping 800 gallons per minute and applying 9.5 acre-inches per acre with a lift of 100 feet at 60 percent efficiency, the annual electric usage is 45,966 kilowatt hours, and fossil fuels (diesel, propane and gasoline) average 4,600 gallons.
-The formulas used below are (electric consumption = acres x .55 x (46,000 kilowatt hours/135 acres)) and (fossil fuel consumption = acres x .45 x (4,600 gallons/135 acres)).
-Using this method, the 2020 estimated electrical energy savings would have been 8,585,671 kilowatt hours.
-The estimated fossil fuels savings would have been 702,464 gallons.
+The formulas used below are (electric consumption = acres x .45 x (4,600 gallons/135 acres)).
+Using this method, the 2021 estimated electrical energy savings would have been 7,467,942 kilowatt hours.
+The estimated fossil fuels savings would have been 611,013 gallons.
 It appears the fossil fuel goal is likely met.
-The electrical energy savings was about 85% met.
+The electrical energy savings was about 75% met.